FAQs

 Can you carve motifs etc. on the chairs?

 I have a method for carving neat initials onto children’s chairs.
-I will not carve any political, religious, campaigning, or contentious symbols or script onto any of my work.

 Contact